 This soft and sweet nap time pad with its own built-in blanket just might make afternoon slumbers a little bit easier.
 The roll-up blanket is a fun and cozy alternative to the standard flat pad for school-time napping.

 These adorable blankets are simply begging for hugs.
 Made with a double layer of super soft luxury fleece and sporting a lightly stuffed animal head and ears in one corner, who could resist giving them a loving squeeze?!

-We scaled down a traditional laundry duffle to kid size, making it easy to fill and carry into the laundry room.
+We scaled down a traditional laundry duffle to kid size, making it easy to fill and carry to the laundry room.
 Plus, the super-cute appliqué on the front leaves no doubt about what needs to be done with the bag’s contents!

 Cute blankets are always a welcome baby gift.
 Like painters need their protective drop cloths, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.

 A plush baby blanket with a lush satin ruffle!!
 This is an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your 2023 gift list.

 The slightly puffy border of this blanket is created with a cleverly seamed faux flange that sandwiches an extra-wide seam allowance.
 The secret ingredient: super soft plush fabric that gives the edge its added loft.

 Tuck a letter to Santa in one pocket, a special treat for him in the other.
 Then, leave the pillow out overnight and check in the morning to see what Santa has returned.
 Perhaps a letter back and another special treat!